-Prior to construction, field measurements will be taken and water samples will be collected once per month for ten months or less frequently if time is not available (once per week for ten weeks or once per day for ten days).
-Monthly sampling is preferred as it provides a more representative sample of baseline conditions.
+Prior to construction, field measurements will be taken and water samples will be collected once per week for ten weeks (or once per day for ten days).
+Weekly sampling is preferred as it provides a more representative sample of baseline conditions.
 Samples will be collected from Stas.
 Impact 1, Impact 2, Control 1 and Control 2 (Fig. 2).
 Photographs will be taken at each station during each sampling event.
 An effort must be made to conduct preconstruction sampling at different tidal stages with at least one high tide (preferably > +2.0 ft) and one low tide (preferably < 0.0 ft) sampled within the ten events.